How to pick the right day for testing

 Please note that this is not a good option for clients with PCOS, as LH levels are often out of balance.

-If you don't have a cycle
+I don't have a cycle

 Take back control of your hormones